Sponsor a Saver - Build a Rainy-Day Fund

 And help make fewer days rainy

-CEF is starting a new savings program to help families sustain transitions out of homelessness.
+CEF created a specialized savings program to help families sustain transitions out of homelessness.

 Members save towards an emergency fund, helping families stay in their homes, for the long-term.